 ENTERTAINMENT – SEE EVENTS

-The steep road smelled of perming solution again.
-Struggling up it, the old woman with swollen ankles and two bags of shopping, said “I wish someone would turn this bloody hill round”.
+Chapel Street smelled of perming solution again.
+Struggling up it, the old woman with swollen ankles and two bags of shopping said, “I wish someone would turn this bloody hill round”.